Shandong: Colleges and universities

 As of 2016, Shandong had 141 officially accredited higher education institutions offering general degree programs, including 67 regular undergraduate institutions, 73 vocational colleges, and 1 branch campus.
 Among the regular undergraduate institutions, 44 were public, 12 were private, and 11 were independent colleges.
 Among the vocational colleges, 60 were public and 13 were private.
-Shandong is home to three universities included in the Double First-Class University Plan, namely Shandong University (985), Ocean University of China (985), and China University of Petroleum (East China) (211).
+Shandong is home to three universities included in the Double First-Class Construction, namely Shandong University (985), Ocean University of China (985), and China University of Petroleum (East China) (211).
 Additionally, three Double First-Class universities registered in other provinces have campuses in Shandong: Beijing Jiaotong University, Weihai (211), Harbin Institute of Technology, Weihai (985), and China Agricultural University, Yantai (985).
 Shandong ranks first in the nation in terms of marine science research capacity.
 As of the end of 2009, the province had nearly 60 national and provincial-level institutions engaged in marine science and education, 29 provincial and ministerial-level marine key laboratories, over 20 scientific research vessels, 10 national-level demonstration bases for marine science and technology, and more than half of China's marine science personnel—including 23 academicians of the Chinese Academy of Sciences and Chinese Academy of Engineering.

 As of 2025, two major cities in the province ranked in the top 35 cities in the world (Jinan #27 and Qingdao #31) by scientific research output, as tracked by the Nature Index.